AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 Let's review what we're going achieve by the end of today's lesson:

-- Describe the history and concepts of Android
+- Describe the history and concepts of Android development
 - Explain the strengths and weaknesses of the Android operating system
 - Identify the basic Views (User Interface Components) in an Android app
-- Create a two-screen Android app, allowing the user to enter a username and password on a login screen, and then move to a welcome screen after logging in.
+- Create a two-screen Android app with a login and welcome screen

 But before we dive in, a bit about you!